Hafþór Júlíus Björnsson: Health concerns

-Hafþór has had occasional sleep troubles in the past after heavy meals, due to his large body weight.
+Björnsson has had occasional sleep troubles in the past after heavy meals, due to his large body weight.

 In March 2017, he was diagnosed with Bell's palsy, which paralysed half of his face.
 He recovered later that year, though he still has a slight facial droop on the right side.

-In an interview, when asked if he had ever used steroids, Hafþór answered: "Yes, I have.
+In an interview, when asked if he had ever used steroids, Björnsson answered: "Yes, I have.
 When you want to be the best, you do whatever it takes".
-He did not provide further information related to the cycles or whether his use of the substances was ongoing; however, he has never failed a drug test during his entire career.
+He did not provide further information related to the cycles or whether his use of the substances was ongoing.
+He has never failed a drug test during his entire career.

-In April 2023, during the bench press event at a summer powerlifting meet at his gym, Hafþór sustained a major injury, tearing his left pectoralis major muscle off the humerus bone.
+In April 2023, during the bench press event at a summer powerlifting meet at his gym, Björnsson sustained a major injury, tearing his left pectoralis major muscle off the humerus bone.

 Endorsements

-In 2016, Hafþór co-founded the spirits brand Icelandic Mountain Vodka, which is a seven-time distilled Icelandic vodka.
+In 2016, Björnsson co-founded the spirits brand Icelandic Mountain Vodka, which is a seven-time distilled Icelandic vodka.
 The company also produces gin.

-Together with Unnar Helgi Danielsson, Dylan Sprouse, and Terry Crews, Hafþór is also a co-founder and brand ambassador of Thor's Skyr, a traditional Icelandic high-protein cultured dairy product high in probiotics and low in sugar.
+Together with Unnar Helgi Danielsson, Dylan Sprouse, and Terry Crews, Björnsson is also a co-founder and brand ambassador of Thor's Skyr, a traditional Icelandic high-protein cultured dairy product high in probiotics and low in sugar.

-Hafþór also owns 'Thor's Power Apparel', a family business retailing branded merchandise via an online shop, and is also a brand ambassador for SodaStream.
+Björnsson also owns 'Thor's Power Apparel', a family business retailing branded merchandise via an online shop, and is also a brand ambassador for SodaStream.